Christopher Rich (actor): Personal life

-In 2015, Christopher and Eva Rich and their two daughters appeared in first two seasons of the Polish reality TV series called Żony Hollywood (English Hollywood Wives) based on The Real Housewives franchise, in which his wife, Eva, was one of the stars.
+In 2015, Christopher and Eva Rich and their two daughters appeared in the first two seasons of the Polish reality TV series called Żony Hollywood (English Hollywood Wives) based on The Real Housewives franchise, in which his wife, Eva, was one of the stars.

+In 2018 Christopher Rich suffered a massive stroke which disabled him from using the left side of his body.